-I grew up eating pimento cheese (in the north even!)
+***this post was originally posted on Loaves and Dishes on October 26, 2015 and has been republished with NEW information.*** I grew up eating pimento cheese (in the north even!)
 (My parents were displaced Southerners).
-If you are what you eat, then there is a certain portion of me that is rich, sweet, salty, cheesy with an occasional red pimento thrown in for fun and acidity.
-Here’s the thing – it wasn’t until I was a little older that I was introduced to REAL pimento cheese – the kind that all Southerners grow up on – this is the EASY recipe you need!
+If you are what you eat, then there is a certain portion of me that is rich, salty and cheesy with an occasional red pimento thrown in for fun and acidity.

 I will admit, I have been doing Pimento Cheese experimentation for a long long time in search of the Ultimate Southern Pimento Cheese.
 Over the years I have probably had 3 or 4 episodes of making one batch after another to try to find just the right recipe.
 What I discovered along the way is that making pimento cheese is as varied as families themselves.

 A pimento is a preserved red sweet pepper.
 The stem, seeds and ribs are removed before it is canned.
 Pimentos have a slightly sweet vegetable flavor.